neu-se/zeugma/data/README.md

 This row indicates that the campaign with the unique identifier `264` which was performed on `Rhino` saved a total of `530` inputs `332` of which were saved in the first 5 minutes of the campaign.
-We used this data to determine that on average over half of the inputs saved to corpus at the end of the three-hour campaign were saved in the first five minutes.
+We used this data to determine that, on average, over half of the inputs saved to a corpus at the end of a three-hour campaign were saved in the first five minutes.

 ## RQ2: Coverage